-Recent concerts have included a lunchtime recital in St Finbarre’s Cathedral in Cork last August and accompanying St Mary’s Pro-Cathedral girls choir in a concert of music for Women’s World International Day in March 2020
+Recent concerts have included a lunchtime recital in St Finbarre’s Cathedral in Cork last August and accompanying St Mary’s Pro-Cathedral girls' choir in a concert of music for International Women's Day in March 2020.

 Ciarán O’Connell is a Lecturer in flute performance and pedagogy at TU Dublin Conservatoire, where he has taught since 1988.

 Ciarán has performed with the RTÉNSO, RTÉCO, ICO, played for many theatre and opera productions and has extensive experience as a chamber musician.
 Performances include the Kilkenny Arts Festival, St Stephen's Church, the Pepper Canister, the NCH, and more recently, flute and organ recitals in Dún Laoghaire, Limerick, Galway Cathedral and St Mary’s Pro-Cathedral, Dublin, Tullamore Cathedral and the Unitarian Church, St Stephen's Green.

 Ciarán has a special interest in the repertoire for wind quintet, flute and guitar, and flute and organ.
 He is much in demand as a flute specialist and has tutored, given masterclasses and workshops throughout Ireland.
 An enthusiastic and dedicated teacher his students range from beginners to master’s level, many of whom have been prize winners at local and national level and some have successfully pursued careers in the music business.
 He is regularly invited to adjudicate and examine at music festivals and schools.